biobakery/maaslin/README.md

 **4\. $PROJECTNAME.txt**

-A collection of all entries in the $PROJECTNAME-metadata.pdf.
+A collection of all entries in the $PROJECTNAME-$METADATA.pdf.
 Can be opened as a text file or spreadsheet.

 **5\.
 QC/data.tsv **